-Trigger warning: the following book and book review involves addiction, drug use, abuse, and rape.
+Trigger Warning: This novel and review discuss the following: addiction, drug use, abuse, and rape.

 Another recommended read that I knocked out via audiobook.
 Hoopla had a copy, a friend recommended it, and it was a relatively short audio (12 hours) so I let it skip the TBR line.